queryluke/masseffect-5e/static/data/rules/02-08-background.md

 <v-alert type="info" :value="true">
 <strong>BUILDING KALEEM, STEP 4.C</strong><br>
 Sam decides that Kaleem comes from a lowly background, rummaging the slums of Omega.
-When she was caught stealing equipment from the Blue Suns, the general spared her life b ut put her to work scrapping and repairing weapons, mechs, and other tech.
+When she was caught stealing equipment from the Blue Suns, the general spared her life but put her to work scrapping and repairing weapons, mechs, and other tech.
 Sam chooses the scrapper background fro Kaleem.
 She notes the proficiencies and special feature this background gives her.
 </v-alert>